Autonomous Design Project

 Takeaways

 Working with Arduino really opened me up to prototyping and hardware design.
 I had to learn the basics of electrical and circuit design not to mention the inner workings of all the components in these projects.
 I also improved my programming skills by creating simple firmware which was new to me.
-The tank doesn't have a clear function at the moment, so to improve this project I would like to add a camera to incorporate some vision as well as attaching an arm to pick up and transport objects.
+The tank doesn't have a clear function at the moment, so to improve this project I would like to add a camera to incorporate some machine vision as well as attaching an arm to pick up and transport objects.
 The wiring can quickly get out of hand once you use so many peripheral devices, so I also want to learn more about PCB design to make my hardware more professional.
-I will get this opportunity when working on my fourth year design project.